19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 (4) For the purposes of subsections (2) and (3), a person shall —

-(a) where he was a regular serviceman, be regarded as having the rank that he held on the day of his discharge or release as a regular serviceman;
+(a) subject to paragraph (c), where he was a regular serviceman, be regarded as having the rank or service grade that he held on the day of his discharge or release as a regular serviceman;

+[28/2009 wef 01/04/2010]

 (b) where he was a full-time national serviceman or an operationally ready national serviceman, be regarded as having the rank that he held on the day of his release as a full-time national serviceman or as an operationally ready national serviceman, if he is no more liable for full-time service or operationally ready national service, as the case may be, under the Enlistment Act (Cap.
 93); or